 - Damage must be observed by the site administrator, or designee, prior to leaving the site.

-- The District form “Claim for Damage to Employee Vehicle” must be completed and forwarded to the Risk Management Department within ten days of the date of loss.
+- The District form “Claim for Vandalism to Employee Vehicle” must be completed and forwarded to the Risk Management Department within ten days of the date of loss.

 NOTE: The administrator’s signature also certifies that, to the best of his/her knowledge, the damage was caused by vandalism.